RainerAtSpirit/djEntityBrowser/README.md

 # djEntityBrowser
 >  **2013/11/06**: Work in progress.
 Use at your own risk

-What happens if you start mixing [Durandal] a client side SPA framework with [JayData] a unified data access library for JavaScript?
+What happens if you combine [Durandal] a client side SPA framework with [JayData] a unified data access library for JavaScript?

 ##Let's find out